JordiRos/dryGL/README.md

 dryGL
 =====

-dryGL is a lightweight OpenglES 2 framework for mobile devices
+dryGL is a lightweight OpenGL ES 2.0 framework for mobile devices